2021–22 Arkansas Razorbacks women's basketball team

-The 2021–22 Arkansas Razorbacks women's basketball team represents the University of Arkansas during the 2021–22 NCAA Division I women's basketball season.
-The Razorbacks, led by fifth-year head coach Mike Neighbors, play their home games at Bud Walton Arena and compete as members of the Southeastern Conference (SEC).
+The 2021–22 Arkansas Razorbacks women's basketball team represented the University of Arkansas during the 2021–22 NCAA Division I women's basketball season.
+The Razorbacks, led by fifth-year head coach Mike Neighbors, played their home games at Bud Walton Arena and competed as members of the Southeastern Conference (SEC).

 Previous season

 The Razorbacks finished the season 19–9 (9–6 SEC) to finish tied for fifth place in the conference.
 The Razorbacks were invited to the 2021 NCAA Division I women's basketball tournament where they lost to Wright State in the First Round.